MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-isgetactivitycoordinatorpolicyresourceconditionpresent.md

 ## -description

-Checks if [GetActivityCoordinatorPolicyResourceCondition](nf-activitycoordinator-getactivitycoordinatorpolicyresourcecondition.md) is available.
+Determines whether or not it's safe to call the [GetActivityCoordinatorPolicyResourceCondition](nf-activitycoordinator-getactivitycoordinatorpolicyresourcecondition.md) function on the target system.
+Guard every call to **GetActivityCoordinatorPolicyResourceCondition** with a call to **IsGetActivityCoordinatorPolicyResourceConditionPresent**.

 ## -returns

-Returns a boolean indicating whether the function is available.
+Returns a boolean indicating whether the function is safe to call.

 ## -remarks